 - Whisk all the ingredients together in a bowl, set aside if preparing sandwiches within a few minutes.
 If made in advance, refrigerate until ready to use, up to 1 week.

 - Lightly butter the cut side of each bun and set aside.
 Fold 2 paper towels into a square and set in the bottom of a small bowl.
-Using a slotted spoon, place approximately 2 cups of sauerkraut in the bowl capturing as little liquid as possible.
+Using a slotted spoon, place approximately 2 cups of sauerkraut in the bowl.
 Let kraut set in bowl to allow paper towel to absorb excess liquid.

 - Heat a cast iron skillet over med-high heat until hot.
 Place buttered buns on skillet and toast until golden browned and crisp.
 Set aside until ready to build the sandwiches.

 - Once the cheese has melted and the meat is warmed with the dressing, assemble the sandwich by placing the mound of meat with sauce on a toasted bottom bun.
 Continue with the kraut and cheese by placing on top of the meat and sauce.
 Top with the other half of the bun.